 - When you push changes to your portfolio files (like

-folder), the portfolio workflow is skipped, and Cloudflare Pages automatically detects the change, builds your Hugo site, and updates your blog atblog.naol.dev
+blog/folder), the portfolio workflow is skipped, and Cloudflare Pages automatically detects the change, builds your Hugo site, and updates your blog atblog.naol.dev.

 This hybrid approach gives you the best of both worlds: the simplicity of GitHub Pages for your static site and the powerful, monorepo-aware build capabilities of Cloudflare Pages for your blog, all managed from a single, clean repository.